anshrathod/Basic-Python-Scripts/Web-Scraping/urlScraper/readme.md

-#Url Scrapper
+# Url Scrapper

-##Application
+## Application
    This python script is used to get all the the other urls from our main website.

-##Implementation
+## Implementation
-The user will provide the website link to be crawled for fetching other other subordiate urls bu using BeautifulSoup and requests.
+   The user will provide the website link to be crawled for fetching other other subordiate urls by using BeautifulSoup and requests.